Agents and the Era of Overproduction

 Memory Lane

-It seems somewhat fitting that now, March 11, 2026, almost two years ago to the day that ChatGPT 4 was released (I distinctly rememeber asking GPT3.5 to create a song about something in the style of Nine Inch Nails, but my ChatGPT.com history only goes back to March 27, 2023.
+It seems somewhat fitting that now, March 11, 2026, almost three years ago to the day that OpenAI’s GPT-4 was released (I distinctly remember asking GPT3.5 to create a song about something in the style of Nine Inch Nails, but my ChatGPT.com history only goes back to March 27, 2023.

 Compare March 2023 with March 2026.
 (I have no idea why I was interested in this.)